 The rest of paper is organized as follows.
-In section 2 we describe our dataset.
-In section 3 we discuss the theoretical assumptions that we test.
-In section 4 we present our results.
+In Section 2, we describe our dataset.
+In Section 3, we discuss the theoretical assumptions that we test.
+In Section 4, we present our results.
 Section 5 briefly concludes.

-2. The data
+2. The Data

-Our dataset combines data from a survey conducted by one Italian bank on its clients' with the bank's administrative data on the asset holdings and transactions of the same clients.
-The survey is conducted on a sample of around 1,600 clients, interviewed in the summer of 2007, selected among those with at least 10,000 euros of financial wealth.2 (See the Appendix A for details).
+Our dataset combines data from a survey conducted by one Italian bank on its clients with the bank's administrative data on the asset holdings and transactions of the same clients.
+The survey is conducted on a sample of around 1,600 clients, interviewed in the summer of 2007, sampled from the population of 1.3 million customers with at least 10,000 euros of financial assets at the bank (see the Appendix A for details about the sample design).